alvinpranata89/knx-lighting/README.md

 ## Project Limitations

 - No blinds or HVAC integration in this demo unit
-- The following table outlines a simplified KNX group address structure to illustrate the project’s functional design.
-The addresses in the mock_data folder are **representative only** and do not reflect the original confidential ETS configuration.
+- The group addresses in the mock_data folder are **representative only** and do not reflect the original confidential ETS configuration.
 ---

 ## Lessons Learned